makyo/rpg.drab-makyo.com/games/corgi/story-form/part-01.md

 The king's head lolled and his chest struggled to rise in a few agonal breaths before his life slipped from him.

-Eragon sighed and sat up.
+Eragon sighed and sat up, staring at the ceiling.

-Bushing one hand down over the king's face, Faolan gently brushed his eyes shut.
+Bushing one hand down over the king's face, Faolan gently pressed his eyes shut.
 With his other, he crossed the king's arms over his chest, ensuring in the process that he came away with the king's signet ring secreted in his palm.

 -----